Are you only using a small fragment of your potential?

 The relative independence of lines does not preclude some important necessary but not sufficient relationships. i.e. A certain degree of physiological development is necessary but not sufficient for cognitive development, and so for cognitive development > self-development > interpersonal development > moral development.
 Lines have levels and levels arise within lines.
 They are mutually inter-dependant but can be investigated separately.

-Levels correspond to the degree of progression one has developed along a specific line, sometimes referrered to as stages of development in other systems.
+Stages correspond to the degree of progression one has developed along a specific line, sometimes referrered to as levels of development in other systems.
 These measure progression that has stabalized to a degree and can be see as being different to states in this regard, because there is a duration over time.

 In spiral dynamics model is a elegant example of levels of cultural development in both individuals and cultures as a whole.
 Levels arise in all quadrants, because they are connected to lines of development, which can grow in any of the quadrants and are often interlinked – development in brain structures, correlate to changes in consciousness.